tc39/proposal-temporal/docs/zoneddatetime.md

 During "skipped" clock time like the hour after DST starts, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used or the post-transition time zone offset if `'earlier'` is used.
 This behavior avoids exceptions when converting nonexistent local time values to `Temporal.ZonedDateTime`.

-For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving Ambiguity](./ambiguity.md).
+For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Time Zones and Resolving Ambiguity](./timezone.md).

 The `disambiguation` option is only used if there is no offset in the input, or if the offset is ignored by using the `offset` option as described above.
 If the offset in the input is used, then there is no ambiguity and the `disambiguation` option is ignored.